Gook-2017

 Grade: B+

-The film is made on a very limited budget, nonetheless delivering a powerful story with a particularly jaw-dropping final sequence that I did not see coming.
+Although the film is made on a very limited budget, it delivers a powerful story with a particularly jaw-dropping final sequence that I did not see coming.

-The time period is 1992 amid the soon-to-be ending Rodney King police brutality trial- news stations and radio programs are abuzz with developments.
+The time is 1992 amid the soon-to-be-ending Rodney King police brutality trial- news stations and radio programs are abuzz with developments.

-The twenty-something men hold a unique bond with eleven-year-old Kamilla (Simone Baker), the younger sister of their nemesis, Keith (Curtiss Cook Jr).
+The twenty-something men bond uniquely with eleven-year-old Kamilla (Simone Baker), the younger sister of their nemesis, Keith (Curtiss Cook Jr).

-Initially, I was immediately struck (and impressed!) by the clever use of black and white cinematography, which I was not expecting from a film with such a small budget.
-In addition to adding grittiness and texture to the spread-out city, this technique also enhanced the film’s beauty.
+I was immediately struck (and impressed!) by the clever use of black-and-white cinematography, which I was not expecting from a film with such a small budget.
+This technique added grittiness and texture to the spread-out city and enhanced the film’s beauty.

-There exists something so lovely and peaceful, especially since the shoe store location is centered in a rather remote area, against the looming violence and brutality of some of the roughest scenes the film showcases.
+There is something so lovely and peaceful about the juxtaposition of the shoe store’s location in a rather remote area with the looming violence and brutality of some of the film’s roughest scenes.

-The harshness of the obvious racial slur title that Chon chooses, Gook, is both shocking and brave, immediately grabbing one’s interest and piquing curiosity.
+The harshness of the apparent racial slur title that Chon chooses, Gook, is both shocking and brave, immediately grabbing one’s interest and piquing curiosity.

-Wisely, this sets the tone for the entire film and viewers will certainly not mistake it for a feel-good affair.
-Sure there are some light moments of banter between Kamilla and the brothers, but the conclusion of the film brings a painful reminder of how precious life really is.
+This wisely sets the tone for the entire film, and viewers will certainly not mistake it for a feel-good affair.
+Sure, there are some light moments of banter between Kamilla and the brothers, but the conclusion of the film brings a painful reminder of how precious life really is.

-Yes, the film is admittedly uneven, but that should not be a surprise with a film that teeters around student filmmaking territory.
+Yes, the film is uneven, but that should not be a surprise with a movie that teeters around student filmmaking territory.
 This is hardly a slight, but merely a mention since Chon is so new at his craft.

-For example, the pacing is very bizarre; at a sleepy, whimsical pace most of the way, the aforementioned final sequence comes in breakneck fashion.
-As a terrible, accidentally self-inflicted gunshot wound sends one character to the emergency room, the speed at which the scene occurs is strange in comparison to the rest of the film.
+For example, the pacing is very bizarre.
+While most of the film moves at a sleepy, whimsical pace, the aforementioned final sequence moves in breakneck fashion.
+When a terrible, accidentally self-inflicted gunshot wound sends one character to the emergency room, the speed at which the scene occurs is strange in comparison to the rest of the film.

 The highlight of Gook is a tremendous, humanistic element.

-Naturally, she bonds closely with Eli, whose father (presumably murdered) is not on the scene either- so they really embrace each other.
-Eli serves as a big brother to Kamilla and their scenes are crisp with good dialogue and emotional pizzazz.
+Naturally, she bonds closely with Eli, whose father (presumably murdered) is not on the scene either, so they really embrace each other.
+Eli serves as Kamilla’s big brother, and their scenes are crisp with good dialogue and emotional pizzazz.

 Another nice touch that Chon provides with his creation is an instance where the first scene is the same as the last scene- Kamilla doing a ceremonial dance amid the burning storefront.

-The final scene is obviously more meaningful and powerful than the opening scene since by this time the audience knows Kamilla’s fate.
-Another shining example of the artistic talent that Chon has.
+The final scene is more meaningful and powerful than the opening scene since, by this time, the audience knows Kamilla’s fate.

 Props must be given to a talented up-and-comer in the cinematic scene.
-Justin Chon serves as an actor, director, creator, and all-around talented performer.
+Justin Chon is an actor, director, creator, and all-around talented performer.

 Gook (2017) is far from perfect and suffers from choppy story-telling and erratic elements, but is impressive in the good qualities it brings to the big screen.